botblock/BLAPI/README.md

 ## Lists

-A list of supported bot lists can be found [here](https://github.com/botblock/BLAPI/blob/master/src/fallbackListData.ts).
-Supported legacy Ids can be found [here](https://github.com/botblock/BLAPI/blob/master/src/legacyIdsFallbackData.ts).

-BLAPI will look for new additions on startup via the [BotBlock API](https://botblock.org/).
-This data is being updated internally on a daily basis.
+BLAPI automatically supports posting to all lists that are [listed on botblock](https://botblock.org/api/docs#lists).
+For the rare case that their API is down, BLAPI has an [integrated fallback list](https://github.com/botblock/BLAPI/blob/master/src/fallbackListData.ts).
+This list is kept somewhat up to date inside the repository, but once BLAPI is running in your bot, it will update the internal fallback on a daily basis.

+Supported legacy Ids are supported in a similar fashion.
+BLAPI supports all [legacy IDs listed on botblock](https://botblock.org/api/docs#legacy-ids).
+The fallback legacy IDs can be found [here](https://github.com/botblock/BLAPI/blob/master/src/legacyIdsFallbackData.ts), and they are also internally updated on a daily basis once you have BLAPI up and running.

 If at any time you find other bot lists have added an API to post your guildcount, let us know on this repo or by contacting T0TProduction#0001 on Discord.
+In general, if a list is not listed on BotBlock, the best way to get it added is to directly [join the BotBlock Discord server](https://botblock.org/discord) and request it there.

 ## Development